 - Director of Residential Life and Housing (Helen Wang)

 - Director of Accessibility and Disability Resources (Jim Wice)

 The DAC was formed to provide a mechanism for Student Life staff to work together to

-- Coordinate care and decision making for students whose behavior or circumstances may significantly interfere with life in their residences, with their academic work, or with the lives or work of others in the community.
+- Coordinate care for and decision making around students whose behavior or circumstances may significantly interfere with life in their residences, with their academic work, or with the lives or work of others in the community.

 - Provide a forum for open and confidential communication about the circumstances of individual students among Student Life staff responsible for coordinating services to all students.

 - Provide a mechanism for collaborative care for students that can take into account the full range of options that may be available.